9 of our favorite discovery questions and why to use them

 To get to the answers that help you close the deal, we’ve put together a list of our favorite discovery questions plus explain why you should use them in your discovery efforts.
 Of course, for a more comprehensive list, we invite you to explore our Discovery Call Checklist.

 1. What problem are you trying to solve?

 There’s only one reason we ever buy anything: to solve a problem.
 We may not always phrase it that way, but that’s the truth.
 For example, any time you buy food, the problem you’re solving is hunger.
 Or, if you buy a coat, the problem you’re solving is staying warm.

 Your prospect is no different.
 They have a problem and you can earn their business if you sufficiently show how you can solve it.
 However, you’re only able to do that if you’re aware of what their problem is.

 Though it may not seem like the most elegant solution to just bluntly ask, it is effective.
 And it’s well worth your time to do so.
 Only 13% of customers believe a salesperson understands their needs.
 Since it’s so foundational to the sales process, this is a great question to ask early in your discovery process.

 More than likely your prospect has a workflow they’re currently using.
 If they’re talking to you, that’s a pretty clear signal whatever it is they’re currently doing is no longer working.
 Or, at the very least, can be improved upon.

-With that information we can talk about how you can update a Qwilr Page and simply have the prospect refresh the link on their end and the changes are reflected.
-No back-and-forth needed.
+With that information, we can talk about how a Qwilr page can be updated and simply have the prospect refresh the link on their end and the changes will be reflected.
+No back-and-forth, no recreating materials– we’ve solved one of their bottlenecks.
 By understanding their current process you’re able to better position yourself as the next evolution of their effort.